The Ultimate USA West Coast Road Trip Itinerary

 Before you begin your travel, you will find the essential items that are needed to accomplish first, and tips along the way to make the most out of your adventure.
 I will include must see attractions to ensure you get the most fun out of this journey.

 This list will NOT include any hotel stays except the one stay in Las Vegas.
 As you get into California, boondocking becomes scarce.
 You will have to be creative in finding places to camp for FREE.
 You can locate campgrounds to stay at with a little research but often times you will need to book those spots way in advance.
 Parts of this guide will require flexibility and/or planning ahead.
+If you need a hotel, check out booking.com or VRBO for cheap accomodations.

 States you will visit with this tour include: Colorado, Utah, New Mexico, Nevada, California